Bluelich/XcodePluginTinker/README.md

 # XcodePluginTinker
-Fix Xcode plugin when you upgrade the xcode
+Fix Xcode plugin when you upgrade your Xcode

-You can use it in two ways
+This script can be used by two ways below:

 **1**.  curl -fsSL https://raw.githubusercontent.com/Bluelich/XcodePluginTinker/master/XcodePluginTinker.sh | sh

-**2** . clone this repo,

-​      `cd XcodePluginTinker`

-​      Drag `XcodePluginTinker.sh` to the window of your terminal,then press Enter
+**2** . clone this repo, then   `cd XcodePluginTinker`   and Drag `XcodePluginTinker.sh` to the window of your terminal, finally press Enter!

+Please restart your Xcode after you execute this script.